 - If approved, the student is responsible for making and paying for their own travel arrangements, reservations, and other expenditures.
 The fund will help to offset a percentage or all of the costs.

 - The student works with their School’s Senior Staff Assistant to set up a substantive allowance account that is funded in incremental payments over the duration of the internship.

 - Student are required to submit a written Student Work report through the Office of Career Services and Cooperative Education at the completion of the internship.

 Students must meet the following criteria to be eligible for the Career Preparation Resource Fund:

 - Current, matriculated BFA undergraduate or MFA graduate student in the College of Art and Design.

 - Must have completed two academic terms and is in good standing.

-- Secured an unpaid career-related experience, preferably with an accomplished RIT alumna/alumnus.
+- Secured an unpaid domestic or international career-related experience, preferably with an accomplished RIT alumna/alumnus.

 You must complete the application form and email it by the deadline with the following supplemental documents to email@example.com.